-The first tier is calculated in generally the same way as a social security benefit.
+The first tier is calculated the same way as a social security benefit.
 Any social security credits of an employee are combined with his or her railroad retirement credits for tier I computation purposes.

-In computing tier I, an employee's creditable earnings are adjusted to take into account the changes in wage levels over a worker's lifetime.
+An employee's creditable earnings are adjusted to consider the changes in wage levels over a worker's lifetime.
 This procedure, called indexing, increases creditable earnings from past years to reflect average national wage levels just prior to the employee's first year of eligibility.
-The adjusted earnings are used to calculate average indexed monthly earnings, and a formula is applied to determine the gross tier I amount.
+The adjusted earnings are used to calculate average indexed monthly earnings, and a benefit formula is then applied to determine the gross tier I amount.

-For those first eligible in 2019, the gross tier I is equal to:
+For those first eligible in 2020, the gross tier I is equal to:

-- ▶ 90% of the first \$926 of average indexed monthly earnings, plus - ▶ 32% of the amount of these earnings over \$926 up to \$5,583, plus - ▶ 15% of these earnings in excess of \$5,583.
+- 90% of the first \$960 of average indexed monthly earnings, plus - 32% of the amount of these earnings over \$960 up to \$5,785, plus - 15% of these earnings in excess of \$5,785.